 As many as 20 million people in the United States may struggle with the symptoms of neuropathy.
-The experienced pain specialists at the Pain Institute of Southern Arizona (PISA) offer innovative options for alleviating pain, numbness, and weakness associated with neuropathy at each of their offices throughout Tucson, Oro Valley, Green Valley, Safford, Benson and Willcox.
-Treatments include physical therapy and nerve stimulation therapy to improve your mobility and restore your quality of life.
-Find out more about treating neuropathy pain and other symptoms by calling the office nearest you or by requesting an appointment online.
+The experienced pain specialists at the Pain Institute of Southern Arizona offer innovative options for alleviating pain, numbness, and weakness associated with neuropathy at each of their five Arizona offices in Oro Valley, Tucson, and Green Valley.
+You can also visit Regional Pain Institute in Apache Junction, San Tan Valley, and Gilbert, Arizona, a division of the Pain Institute of Southern Arizona.
+Find out more about treating neuropathy pain and other symptoms by calling the office nearest you or by using the online booking feature.

 Neuropathy is a condition that develops when your peripheral nervous system is damaged.
 This system includes the nerves that travel from your brain and spinal cord to the other parts of your body.

 Damage to the peripheral nervous system can be the result of direct trauma or due to underlying medical conditions, such as: